santiabo/Aerolab-Challenge/README.md

 # Aerolab-Challenge
-A catalog view for a loyalty program app, where the user can change points for products.
+A catalog view for a loyalty program app, where the user can change points for products. ** In process !

 [Aerolab-Challenge](https://aerolab-coding-challenge-santiabo.vercel.app/)